Webster's Unabridged Dictionary - Letter B - Page 18

 Battening (n.)
 Furring done with small pieces nailed directly upon the wall.

-Battered (imp. & p. p.) of Batter
+Battered (imp. & p. p.) of Batter.

-Battering (p. pr. & vb. n.) of Batter
+Battering (p. pr. & vb. n.) of Batter.

 Batter (v. t.) 連續猛擊; 搗碎,打爛 To beat with successive blows; to beat repeatedly and with violence, so as to bruise, shatter, or demolish; as, to batter a wall or rampart.

 Batter (v. t.) 磨損 To wear or impair as if by beating or by hard usage.
+"Each battered jade." -- Pope.

 Batter (v. t.)
-To flatten (metal) by hammering, so as to compress it inwardly and spread it outwardly.
+(Metallurgy) To flatten (metal) by hammering, so as to compress it inwardly and spread it outwardly.

-Batter (v. t.)
+Batter (n.)
 Paste of clay or loam.

 Batter (n.) 牆壁等的向上(後)緩傾,傾度 A backward slope in the face of a wall or of a bank; receding slope.

 Batter (v. i.)
+(Arch.)
 To slope gently backward.

 Compare: Batsman